- Table of Content

 Furthermore, market trends and dynamics that impact these purchases must also be brought to the supplier negotiation table.

-Ignite's comprehensive spend analysis does the perfect job of setting the stage for an effective sourcing event by revealing those unique capabilities of your organization that are critical to revenue and offering a competitive advantage.
-Besides giving you full visibility about your company's needs, our thorough spend analysis lets you assess your total buying power and the extent to which you can leverage that power for meaningful negotiations.
+For setting the stage for an effective sourcing event, you need to reveal those unique capabilities of your organization that are critical to revenue and offering a competitive advantage.
+Besides having full visibility about your company's needs, a thorough spend analysis lets you assess your total buying power and the extent to which you can leverage that power for meaningful negotiations.

-After this preliminary step comes the task of setting the actual sourcing event.
-The Ignite strategic sourcing process takes into perspective the entire procurement value chain and follows the following step-by-step approach:
+After this invaluable preliminary step comes the task of setting the actual sourcing event.
+Keeping the entire procurement value chain into perspective, you can follow the following step-by-step approach: